-Sustaining the Community of Villages

-Like a democracy positive efforts are required by the members for the Villages of Garrison Creek to be sustained for years and decades ahead.
+Sustaining the community of Villages is the foremost contributor to property values for homeowners.
+Like democracy positive efforts are required by the members for the Villages of Garrison Creek to be sustained for years and decades ahead.

-Refer back to the first page of this plan and the Vision statement....
+Refer to the first page of this plan and the Vision statement....
 "We envision primarily an owner-occupied community..."
-First and foremost VGC must be a community of owner-occupied homes with enforced rental restrictions.
+First and foremost, VGC must be a community of owner-occupied homes with enforced rental restrictions.
 Rentals deplete the volunteer pool necessary to maintain and manage VGC and lead to higher dues to pay for costly professional management services.
 Excessive rental properties also negatively impact the sale of owner-occupied homes, because prospective buyers can be faced with higher mortgage rates.

-Many Ways to Serve - A sense of community can be achieved in various ways including activities and events within the villages and village-wide.
+Many Ways to Serve - A sense of community can be achieved in various ways including activities and events within the Villages and Village-wide.
 Social media and other electronic communications can be used to interact with each other.